open-ephys/ONI/source/hw-spec/controller/addresses.rst

 ======== ===========================
 Address  Name
 ======== ===========================
-0x4000   ONI specification version
+0x4000   ONI_SPEC_VER
-0x4001   Read stream alignment
+0x4001   ONI_ATTR_READ_STR_ALIGN
-0x4002   Write stream alignment
+0x4002   ONI_ATTR_WRITE_STR_ALIGN
-0x4003   Maximum queued device register operations 0x4004   Number of supported synchronized devices
+0x4003   ONI_ATTR_MAX_REGISTER_Q
+0x4004   ONI_ATTR_NUM_SYNC_DEVS
 ======== ===========================

-- **ONI specification version**: Specifies the version of the ONI specification the controller adheres to.
+- ``ONI_SPEC_VER``: ONI specification version.
+Specifies the version of the ONI specification the controller adheres to.
 Format is, bits 31-24: Major, 23-16: Minor, 15-8: patch, 7-0: reserved

 .. _read-word-alignment-reg:

-- **Read stream alignment**: Specifies, in bits, the data word size the hardware implementation of the :ref:`read channel <data-rd-chan>` uses for transmission.
+- ``ONI_ATTR_READ_STR_ALIGN``: Read stream alignment.
+Specifies, in bits, the data word size the hardware implementation of the :ref:`read channel <data-rd-chan>` uses for transmission.

 .. _write-word-alignment-reg:

-- **Write stream alignment**: Specifies, in bits, the data word size the hardware implementation of the :ref:`write channel <data-wr-chan>` uses for transmission.
+- ``ONI_ATTR_WRITE_STR_ALIGN``: Write stream alignment.
+Specifies, in bits, the data word size the hardware implementation of the :ref:`write channel <data-wr-chan>` uses for transmission.

 .. _max-devaccess-reg:

-- **Maximum queued device register operations**: Maximum number of operations that can be queued through the :ref:`register_interface`
+- ``ONI_ATTR_MAX_REGISTER_Q``: Maximum queued device register operations.
+Maximum number of operations that can be queued through the :ref:`register_interface`.

 .. _optional-num-sync-dev-reg:

-- **Number of supported synchronized devices**: This register indicates if the optional capability for :ref:`hardware synchronization<optional-num-sync-dev>` is supported.
-If 0, this controller can not synchronize with others. if >0, it indicates the maximum number of controllers that can be synchronized together.
+- ``ONI_ATTR_NUM_SYNC_DEVS``: Number of supported synchronized devices: This register indicates if the optional capability for :ref:`hardware synchronization<optional-num-sync-dev>` is supported.
+If 0, this controller can not synchronize with others. if > 0, it indicates the maximum number of controllers that can be synchronized together.
 If the value is 0xFFFFFFFF, then there is no upper bound to this number.

+Other addresses in this block are reserved and MUST NOT be used.

 .. _address_custom: